opencost/opencost-website/docs/csv-export.md

     spec:
       # ...
       securityContext:
-        fsGroup: 1001 # opencost is running as a non-root user, this gives container permission to write to the pvc
+        fsGroup: 1001 # OpenCost is running as a non-root user, this gives container permission to write to the pvc
       containers:
         # ...
         - name: opencost